 This also doesn’t have to be formal.
 Simply getting out of your room and getting together with other people—especially your first year—will give you the chance to get to know people and make new friends.

 Some parts of college can be tough to navigate even for students about to graduate.
 You have faculty, offices and support staff throughout the campus who can help.

 Academic advisers, tutors, financial aid officers, counselors, career coaches, and other support staff are available at most universities.
 If you’re new and don’t know where to turn, consider turning to a resident assistant, academic adviser or professor who may be able to guide you.
 Never be afraid to ask questions.

 Know Your Professors

-Your professors genuinely care about your success, and they want to help you get there.
-Even once you’ve completed a class, college faculty are a valuable resource as mentors and advisors as you prepare for your future career.
-And some of them may be able to connect you with opportunities in your field of study after you graduate.
+Your professors genuinely care about your success.
+Even once you’ve completed a class, college faculty are a valuable resource as mentors and advisors as you prepare for your future.
+Some of them may be able to connect you with opportunities in your field of study after you graduate.

 Don’t Forget about Your Family and Friends Back Home

-Call them.
 Your family and friends miss you as much as you miss them.
 They’re the reason you got to where you are, and they will be there to support you through college and beyond.
 Keep them updated on how you’re doing.
-They want to see you succeed.
+They want you to succeed.

 Find Your Passion and Purpose